abrensch/brouter/docs/developers/environmental_considerations_and_pseudo_tags.md

 Environmental considerations (penalties for traffic, noise, town, no river, no forest) are possible due to the creation of pseudo tags during processing OSM data by spatial SQL queries in https://github.com/abrensch/brouter/blob/master/misc/scripts/mapcreation/brouter.sql.
 During this processing, roads are extended by a 50 m buffer creating 100 m wide lines.
 Then it is calculated what percentage of such line is at a specific distance to a noise source or within a forest, for example.
 The percentage is converted to a factor and the factor is assigned to a class.
 Ways that pass through different environments and are represented by a single OSM way can be problematic because the class is always based on the average environment along an entire OSM way.
 For traffic, calculations are on another level of complexity.

 ### consider_noise, noise_penalty
 For proximity of noisy roads (secondary and higher).
-The noise factor represents the proportion of a road's buffer area that is inside noisy road buffers 100 m wide.
+The noise factor represents the proportion of a road's buffer area that lies within the 100-metre buffer of noisy roads.
 This proportion is reduced:
 - for motorways and trunk roads with max speed < 105 by 1.5
 - for primary roads 2 times
 - 3 times if maxspeed is 75 - 105  for primary and secondary